nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-search.md

   Do the same for the three other elements.
 4. Click on the **Full text** one, on the right you can edit the label to display `Full text`.

+You now need to add your labels to your translations file to display them correctly in the UI.
+To do so:

+1. Click on the **UI** table
+1. Click on **Translations**
+1. Use the default `messages.json` or create your own language.
+1. Create a new entry in the JSON file with key `label.ui.aggregate.<label>` and the label as value.
+Here it's:
+    - `"label.ui.aggregate.from_now-1y_to_now-1M":"Last year"`,
+    - `"label.ui.aggregate.from_now-1M_to_now-7d":"Last month"`,
+    - `"label.ui.aggregate.from_now-7d_to_now-24H":"Last week"`,
+    - `"label.ui.aggregate.from_now-24H_to_now":"Last 24H"`

 ### Create a Drawer
 The next step is to add a button in the left menu to display the search screen.